Sound environments – hospitals are noisy

-Hospitals of today are noisy.
 Often very noisy.
-Hardly never even close to the maximum limit of 35 dB set by the World Health Organization (WHO) that would be considered a healing sound environment.
-Both patients and staff can be adversely affected by this noisy environment.
+Hardly ever even close to the maximum limit of 35 dB set by the World Health Organization (WHO) that would be considered a healing sound environment.
+Both patients and staff can be adversely affected by this noisy sound environment.

-The growing number of technological devices, an increasing flow and turnover of patients and relocations within the hospital are a few reasons the noise level in hospitals have escalated.
-Patients in emergency rooms, intensive care units (ICU), operating theatres and infants in neonatal units are particularly exposed to noise.
+The growing number of technological devices, an increasing flow, and turnover of patients and relocations within the hospital are a few reasons the noise level in hospitals has escalated.
+Patients in emergency rooms, intensive care units (ICU), operating theatres, and infants in neonatal units are particularly exposed to noise.

-Scientific studies indicate that loud noise from equipment, alarms and voices contributes to raising the patient’s level of stress and disrupt the healing sleep (e.g. Hsu, Ryherd, Ackerman, Persson waye, ‘Noise Pollution in Hospitals: Impacts and Patients’, J. Clin.
-Out.
-Mgmt.
-2012, vol. 19.).
+Scientific studies indicate that loud noise from equipment, alarms, and voices contribute to raising the patient’s level of stress and disrupting the healing sleep (1 )

-How is this noisy environment affecting medical and nursing staff?
-Staff devotes about 40 percent of their time to communication in one way or another.
-In order to get better access, visibility of and proximity to their patients, medical staff is often placed in an open landscape, such as nursing stations located at the intersections of corridors, at emergency rooms and ICUs.
-In this area they need to be able to perceive and interpret the alarm sounds, have confidential conversations, perform consulting work and in many cases work with complex medical data.
-A poor sound environment increases the risk of lapses in communication, thus increasing the risk of errors and contributes to an unnecessarily high level of stress that wears on the staff.
+In this area, they need to be able to perceive and interpret the alarm sounds, have confidential conversations, perform consulting work and in many cases work with complex medical data.
+A poor sound environment increases the risk of lapses in communication, thus increasing the risk of errors and contributing to an unnecessarily high level of stress on the staff.

 The same phenomenon occurs when using rounded corners and columns.
-To prevent the sound from the nursing station to spread in the room, we can use sound absorbing wall panels that minimises the horizontal sound reflections and lowers the total noise level in the room.
+To prevent the sound to spread in the room, we can use sound-absorbing wall panels.
+They will minimize the horizontal sound reflections and lowers the total noise level in the room.
 One idea might be to print a fitting motif on the wall panels, such as lovely tranquil nature images that help to create peace and security.